 Creating professional-looking documents in Microsoft Word is essential, whether you’re preparing a report, an essay, or any written content.
 Sometimes, annoying grey highlights appear on your text.
 These can be distracting and make your document look less polished.
 Fortunately, removing these grey highlights is simple when you know the proper steps.
-This guide shows how to remove the grey highlight in Word so your documents look clean and professional.
+This guide explains how to remove the grey highlight in Word, so every document appears neat and polished.

 Understanding Grey Highlights in Word